There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Microbiology and Immunology major sequence
+- Level 2 core unit in the Pathology and Laboratory Medicine; Microbiology and Immunology major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) online quiz assessment; (2) mid-semester test; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) online quiz assessment; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)